Set up cron jobs

 crontab -lcommand returns a

-Command not founderror, contact your Magento account manager or CSM about enabling the auto-crons self-service configuration option on your Magento Commerce Cloud project.
+Command not founderror, contact your Customer Technical Advisor (CTA) or Customer Success Manager (CSM) about enabling the auto-crons self-service configuration option on your Magento Commerce Cloud project.

 The following example shows the crontab output for an environment that has only the default crons configuration: